ryankerbyIT/Myblog/_posts/2024-10-01-building-cloud-native-applications-using-azure-container-apps.md

 ## Introduction
 In today's rapidly evolving software development landscape, the demand for efficient, scalable, and secure application deployment methods is higher than ever.
 Cloud-native applications have emerged as a key solution, offering unparalleled flexibility and performance.
 Among the tools and platforms enabling this shift, Azure Container Apps stand out as a versatile, fully managed service that simplifies the deployment and management of containerized applications.

-> This guide aims to provide DevOps engineers and software developers with a detailed walkthrough on how to leverage Azure Container Apps, Azure Container Registry, and Azure Pipelines to build, deploy, scale, and manage cloud-native applications.
+This guide aims to provide DevOps engineers and software developers with a detailed walkthrough on how to leverage Azure Container Apps, Azure Container Registry, and Azure Pipelines to build, deploy, scale, and manage cloud-native applications.
 By the end of this post, you will have a clear understanding of how to configure a secure deployment pipeline using these Azure services.
-{:.prompt-note}

 ## Section 1: Overview of Azure Container Apps